nosarthur/nosarthur.github.io/_drafts/work-anniversary.md

 tags: [life]
 ---

 1. git
 2. testing (pytest in particular)
 3. design patterns
 1. aws
 1. a little bit of docker
-1. golang
+1. a little bit of golang (web services in particular)
-2. free energy perturbation
+2. a little bit of free energy perturbation

+> The unexamined life is not worth living --- Socrates (470BC - 399 BC)